thephpleague/csv/docs/9.0/reader/record-mapping.md

 $serializer = new Serializer(Weather::class, ['date', 'temperature', 'place']);
 $weather = $serializer->deserialize($record);

+// you can use the syntactic sugar method as an alternative
+// if you only need to do it once
+$weather = Serializer::assign(Weather::class, $record);

+//once the serializer instantiated you can also deserialize
+//a complete collection of records as shown below
 $collection = [$record];
 foreach ($serializer->deserializeAll($collection) as $weather) {
     // each $weather entry will be an instance of the Weather class;